bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsAdjustable_00OvkE_Rn4KBS$xE3fF5xV/Documentation.md

-To indicate whether the dropper is adjustable or not.
+To indicate whether the element is adjustable or not.